jmcalalang/Azure_Quick_Start/README.md

 ### To Run this Solution

 If you are running this solution from your own environment, you should read the **dependency notes** from this repository.
-If you are deploying this with the **f5-rs-container** after launching the container `git pull https://www.github.com/jmcalalang/f5-rs-azure`.
+If you are deploying this with the **f5-rs-container** after launching the container `git clone https://www.github.com/jmcalalang/f5-rs-azure`.
 Change directory into the `f5-rs-azure` folder and update `parent_parameters` for your deployment.

 ### Definition of Solutions: